ssec/polar2grid/py/polar2grid/doc/source/design_overview.rst

 such as temperatures,
 reflectances, radiances, or any other value that may be recorded by or calculated from an instrument.
-As shown below there are 4 main components of Polar2Grid used to work with these products: the Frontend, Backend, Compositor, and Remapper.
+As shown below there are 4 main components of Polar2Grid used to work with these products: the Reader, Writer, Compositor, and Remapper.
 Typically these components are ":py:mod:`glued <polar2grid.glue>`" together to create gridded versions of the user provided swath products.